-The tax rate for the current year (25%) is for the same as the prior year (25%).
+The tax rate for the current year is 25% (2024: 25%).

 In July 2023, the UK enacted legislation to implement the Organisation for Economic Co-operation and Development ('OECD') Pillar Two global minimum tax rules.
 These rules apply to multinational groups with annual consolidated revenue exceeding €750,000,000.